quickconverts.org

 Search Results:

-Atrocious Definition & Meaning - Merriam-Webster The meaning of ATROCIOUS is extremely wicked, brutal, or cruel : barbaric.
+ATROCIOUS Definition & Meaning - Merriam-Webster The meaning of ATROCIOUS is extremely wicked, brutal, or cruel : barbaric.
 How to use atrocious in a sentence.

-ATROCIOUS - Definition & Translations | Collins English Dictionary If you describe someone's behavior or their actions as atrocious, you mean that it is unacceptable because it is extremely violent or cruel.
-The judge said he had committed atrocious crimes against women.
+ATROCIOUS definition and meaning | Collins English Dictionary If you describe someone's behaviour or their actions as atrocious, you mean that it is unacceptable because it is extremely violent or cruel.
+The judge said he had committed …

 atrocious adjective - Definition, pictures, pronunciation and usage ...
 Definition of atrocious adjective in Oxford Advanced Learner's Dictionary.
 Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more.